ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/03-prerequisite-installation-for-frontend-app-on-mac/readme.md

-# Prerequiste Installation for FrontEnd app in MAC
+# Prerequisite Installation for Frontend App on MAC

 This document explains the steps for installing the necessary components/tools on MAC to run a Carbon React Web application using yarn.